Biuku Gasa and Eroni Kumana: Later years

-Kennedy later invited them to attend his presidential inauguration in 1961, but the pair was duped en route in Honiara, the Solomon Islands capital, by British colonial officials who sent other representatives instead.
-Another version of the story is that they were turned back by British officials at the airport due to not speaking English.
-The story from Biuku's descendants is that the British officials did not want to send Biuku and Eroni because they were simple village men and not well dressed (by the British authorities' standards).
-The legend of these two men survives to this day among their descendants in the Western Province of the Solomon Islands.
+Kennedy later invited them to attend his presidential inauguration on 20 January 1961, but after the pair arrived in Honiara, the capital of the Solomon Islands, they were "duped" by colonial officials who sent other people as representatives instead.
+Kumana claimed that after they arrived at the airport, a clerk met with the pair and informed them that they could not attend the inauguration due to their inability to speak English, which saddened Kumana.

 Recognition

 Another scout, Alesasa Bisili, wrote of his experience during the 1942 Japanese landing at Munda in Scouting in Western Solomons.
 He expressed sadness and anger over the unjust lack of recognition or award given to Solomon Islanders for their services during the war.

 However, in recognition of his help, Gasa lived in a house paid for by the Kennedy family ($5,000), National Geographic ($5,000) and the balance ($15,000) by Brian and Sue Mitchell.
 (The BBC reference that the Kennedy family paid for the entire house is incorrect.)
 The house was designed by Brian Mitchell in co-operation with a Brisbane-based Australian architect.
 Melody Miller, Senator Edward Kennedy's Press Secretary, was responsible for pulling all the parties together after being approached by the Mitchells.
 The Kennedys also constructed a house for Eroni Kumana.
 It collapsed in the 2007 tsunami, but Kumana survived the storm.

 Gasa and Kumana were interviewed by National Geographic in 2002, and can be seen on the DVD of the television special.
 They were presented a bust by Max Kennedy, a son of Robert F. Kennedy.
 The National Geographic had gone there as part of an expedition by Robert Ballard, the discoverer of the wreck of the Titanic, who did find the remains of the PT-109.
 The special was called The Search for Kennedy's PT 109.

+Ambassador Caroline Kennedy met John Koloni, the son of Kumana, and Nelma Ane, daughter of Gasa at a ceremony in August 2023 in Honiara to mark the 80th anniversary of the battle of Guadalcanal.
+She also visited the places that her father had swum to after the sinking of PT 109.